avolitty/avolitty-hasher/README.md

 It outputs an executable binary file named `avolitty-hasher` in the current directory.

-The output from executing `./avolitty-hasher` is a hexadecimal
+The output from executing `./avolitty-hasher` is a hexadecimal hash digest string.

 ``` console
 ./avolitty-hasher
 # f72e2e6635be5bb4
 ```

-These are the outputs for each character length variant after modifying the lengths in the variables `e` and `k` and the value in the variable `f`.
+These are the outputs for each character length variant after modifying the lengths in the variables `e` and `m` and the value in the variable `f`.

 ``` console
 # 1 character